 These step-by-step instructions and images were syndicated from Chris Fry.
 Check out more of his creations on Instructables.

 Sure, it’s cool to get your kids into the retro video games you used to play, but you know what’s cooler?
 Getting them into the retro board games you used to play, like Connect Four.
-In giant, way-bigger-than-board-game size.
+In giant, way-bigger-than-board-game size: a giant Connect Four DIY board game.
 It gets the kids playing outdoors, give them an appreciation for the simple things in life, and — since you’re going to build the damn thing yourself with these somewhat involved but still totally doable instructions — gives you bragging rights over your friends pretty much for life.

 - 12mm MDF (these could be made of plywood) for the counters